Grocery Shopping in China

 It is no secret that China is the home to many kinds of delicious foods.
 I have been teaching English in China for about 3 months, Some expats find the local restaurants so inexpensive and the foods so tasty that they rarely go shopping for groceries themselves.
 My Chinese colleagues often act surprised that I cook for myself and bring my own lunch and/or dinner every day.
 However, eventually you will need to go to the supermarket for something (shampoo, soap, deodorant, etc.) or develop a desire to make your food in your own way.
 Depending on where you live, there may be more than one way to accomplish this.

 If you live in a fairly large city, there may be a Wal-Mart.
 Wal-Marts in China are still Chinese.
 They won’t magically have all the foods or items you remember from home.
-But they are still Wal-Marts, and have a huge selection of food, baked goods (this may be the only place you find that has Western-style bread), snacks, and miscellaneous, such as housewares, all in one place.
+But they are still Wal-Marts, and have a huge selection of food, baked goods (this may be the only place you find that has Western-style bread), snacks, and miscellaneous, such as housewares, all in one place when you go grocery shopping in China.

 Shopping with Courage

-What the Chinese grocery store offers will vary, but in general they’ll have the usual food, drinks, and snacks.
+Going grocery shopping in China offers will vary, but in general they’ll have the usual food, drinks, and snacks.
 It will also have an area where you can buy bulk rice and beans, and maybe a few other things such as rock sugar, candy, little snack cakes, dried mushrooms, and dried fruit.
 There will be some dairy, but it will be expensive and there will not be an extensive collection.
 You can find Coke, Coke Zero, Pepsi, and, of course, teas.
 There will also more than likely be a deli section where you can get steamed bread (mantou), steamed buns (baozi), baked Chinese bread (bing), and other ready-to-eat foods such as noodles and dumplings.
 The supermarket close to where I live even has small pizzas and sushi!

 Try Something Local